thequietlife/web-hacking/README.md

 💉 do [pentesterlab's](https://pentesterlab.com/) essentials badge and authentication/authorization badge

-🐛 do a lab and then try to find on bugcrowd programs
+🐛 do a lab and then try to find it in a bugcrowd program